Last updated June 2017

-Most CapitalFC teams play in either the National Capital Soccer League (NCSL), the Old Dominion Soccer League (ODSL) and Washington Area Girls Soccer (WAGS).
+Most CapitalFC teams play in either the National Capital Soccer League (NCSL) or the Old Dominion Soccer League (ODSL).
 During the U9-U11 seasons, teams are grouped geographically to minimize travel.
 Typical opponents are Arlington, Alexandria, McLean, and other “inner” suburb teams.
 Longer trips are rare, but possible.
-Beginning in the Spring U11 season, teams are grouped based on game results and travel times may increase slightly.

 How much does it cost?

 Each player with CapitalFC is required to pay annual Team Dues.
 There are other costs associated with travel soccer that you will be responsible for, such as game and practice uniform costs.
 We believe the due levels help the club establish a consistent program for the investment in coaching, tournaments and equipment.

 For current Team Dues see the Dues Page